Mehmet38-06/Verilog-Gate-Level-Coding/README.md

 # Verilog Gate Level Coding

-I made a little Verilog project.
+I made little Verilog project.
 Also, you can access the screenshot about my tiny gates.